Tybee Island, Georgia. Photo courtesy of @jdwolfjr via Visit Tybee.

 River's End Campground and RV Park

-Those traveling with RVs and tents can stay at River's End Campground and RV Park, which is a few blocks from the beach.
-There are more than 100 sites with full hookups as well as primitive sites.
-Free WiFi is available, as well.
+Those traveling with RVs and tents can stay at River's End Campground and RV Park, which is a few blocks from North Beach.
+There are more than 100 sites with full hookups, cozy cabins as well as primitive sites.
+Campground guests will enjoy convenient amenities and comforts of home like a 24-hour laundry room, fully equipped fitness center, the island's largest swimming pool and complimentary WiFi.

 Mermaid Cottages is another vacation rental company featured by Coastal Living and Travel + Leisure for its historic homes and quirky cottages.
 Some are even pet-friendly, including some that date back to the 1930s.
 They also support local non-profits.